eduvpn/documentation/SERVER_DISCOVERY.md

 * The app MUST allow for forgetting the chosen organization (which deletes the `server_info_url` from the app's internal storage);
 * Allow the user to (un)hide VPN servers they never use;
-* The individual VPN servers are ONLY contacted AFTER the user decides to connect to them, never before.
-The only connection the app makes by itself is fetching the mapping file and `secure_internet.json` on start, nothing more.
+* The VPN servers themselves are ONLY contacted AFTER the user decides to connect to them, never before.
+The only connection the app makes by itself is fetching the `server_info_url` file and the `server_group_url` if applicable.
 * Do NOT cache any of the JSON files retrieved;
 * The file `organization_list.json` is ONLY retrieved when the user needs to choose their organization, so typically only once and then never again;
+* `display_name`, `keyword_list` and `logo_uri` ALWAYS contain a map with a
+  language code according to [BCP 47](https://tools.ietf.org/html/rfc5646) and their respective value.
+See the examples below.
+Note that it is up to the application to pick the best "translation" for the current application language settings.
+There is no guarantee that any language (always) exists!

 # Discovery Files